Tag Archives: thermal

 The TigIR mounted to my Desert Tech SRS M2

-Having already ensured my rifle was zeroed at one-hundred meters, I clamped the TigIR into place to see what happened next.
+Having already ensured my rifle was zeroed at one-hundred meters.
+I clamped the TigIR into place to see what happened next.
 It’s not often that I play with thermals, and I always forget to bring something warm to use as a target.
 But to my surprise I didn’t really need one this time, targets and details show so clearly through the TigIR that it was almost unnecessary.
 I could even see the differing colors of the paper target, as long as the sun was shining on them.
 As temperatures changed so did my perspective of the targets.
-It was actually easier to shoot into the snow, where the fresh holes in the snow would show up quite clearly through the thermal.
+It was actually easier to shoot into the snow.
+The fresh holes in the snow would show up quite clearly through the thermal.
 After confirming the offset, I entered the offset data into the profile for my 338.
 This would ensure that with or without the TigIR installed I would be on target.

 Observing target handlers, note “WH” denotes selected IR filter, and 0.8X denotes selected zoom

-The images portrayed through the TigIR were quite impressive, making an incredible amount of detail possible.
-I pushed it out a little further to see how well I could see things at six-hundred meters, and it was still very useful.
-I continued to shoot and to my surprise I could even see sticks moving behind the target as they were hit by the bullet after passing through.
-It was actually quite impressive until thick fluffy snow began to fall, and as the air filled with frozen snowflakes the magnified image became unclear with or without the thermal installed on the rifle.
-I did try some of the other thermal filters and did get some improvement, but not enough to make it worth spending expensive 338 Lapua rounds.
+It was actually quite impressive until thick fluffy snow began to fall.
+As the air filled with frozen snowflakes the magnified image became unclear with or without the thermal installed on the rifle.
+I did try some of the other thermal filters and did get some improvement.
+Though not enough to make it worth spending expensive 338 Lapua rounds.
 I’ll also add that the images shown here don’t show the quality as well as your eye does in real time.

 Shop various thermal optics at Mile High Shooting

-You can also select one of several reticles from the TigIR menu, different reticles with differing values that can be used either independently of you day scope, or in conjunction with it.
+You can also select one of several reticles from the TigIR menu.
+Different reticles with differing values that can be used either independently of you day scope, or in conjunction with it.
 And if using the TigIR as spotting device, you can use the reticle values to call corrections for your shooter.

 Conclusion

-I was thoroughly impressed with the TigIR-6Z, it was very compact compared to other units, and it performance was better than those I am more familiar with.
-Yes it is a complex piece of tech so there is definitely a learning curve, but I think once you figure out how to use it properly, you will be very happy with it.
-The price is just shy of €10K, which is certainly not cheap, but it much more affordable than comparable units I have used.
-I would definitely get one of these units if you’re in the market for a thermal, its an outstanding little device.
+I was thoroughly impressed with the TigIR-6Z.
+It was very compact compared to other units, and it performance was better than those I am more familiar with.
+Yes it is a complex piece of tech so there is definitely a learning curve.
+But I think once you figure out how to use it properly, you will be very happy with it.
+The price is just shy of €10K, which is certainly not cheap.
+But it much more affordable than comparable units I have used.
+I would definitely get one of these units if you’re in the market for a thermal.
+Its an outstanding little device.

 -CBM